||29 Mar - 30 May 2021

 If you are an existing user of our VLE then you can log in with your usual username and password.
-If you are a new VLE user you will receive an automated email with your login information nearer to the course start date.
+If you are a new VLE user you will receive an email with joining instructions the Friday before the course starts.

 The A104 material is available from 5pm (UK time) on Fridays, but the week officially begins on Monday at 12:00 noon (UK time).